 Quiz your team

 Prepare for your light bulb moment!
-The topic can be picked at random each week (or by the loser of last week) and you’ll be able to engage your team’s brains at the beginning of the meeting.
+This classic game allows you to pick a topic at random each week (or by the loser of last week) and you’ll be able to engage your team’s brains at the beginning of the meeting.
 As long as your quizzes stay fun and not too long, the team will look forward to coming to the meeting.
+This is a great game for brain teasers!

 Change the time